eylles/shed/readme.md

 - [ ] draw a logo/icon for shed to use in the repo

-## use the git master but beware of changes!
+## use the latest release

-Currently the master branch functions in a more consistent way than the stuff in the release tags do but it isn't really a stable work per se and things may break without notice altho i do try to test all commits before pushing i do not know what your config and setup are like so if you have an issue, bug or something broke specify you used the master branch and not a release tag, i tend to use changes that have not yet been merged to master first cuz i develop this for myself as target audience second cuz it will break on my machine first before breaking on someone else's, hopefully... still read the commit history after pulling the repo and before running make!
+As of release v0.3.0 there is no reason whatsoever to use older releases, the master branch is where development happens, i try to keep it stable but read the commit history and know why you want to use the master branch rather than a release, always mention if you are using a release tag or the master branch at some commit before opening issues.

 # LICENSE